 - The Student Conduct Council shall seek consensus on the validity of an allegation and on appropriate outcomes.
 Student Conduct Council members may not abstain from a vote on appropriate outcomes.

-- Recommendations of the Student Conduct Council will be implemented at the discretion of the Manager, Student Affairs, or Vice-Provost, Teaching, Learning, and Student Success (or designate).
+- Recommendations of the Student Conduct Council will be implemented at the discretion of the Associate Director, Student Affairs, or Vice-Provost and Associate Vice-President, Students (or designate).

 - The student shall be notified after deliberations regarding the decision, any outcomes to complete, and the appeal procedure.